 Follow the steps mentioned below to locate the PowerPoint temp files:

 AutoRecovery is a built-in feature in Word for Mac and is always ON by default.
-This implies that your Mac saves the files incrementally and automatically.
-But the only prerequisite is that you ought to initially save the Word document.
+This on-state implies your Mac saves the files incrementally and automatically.
+But the only prerequisite is that you ought to save the Word document initially.
 AutoRecovery saves files when Mac shuts down unexpectedly, say in case of power failure.
 But if you haven’t saved your Word document once, you’ll lose the unsaved files, whether AutoRecovery was enabled or not.

 To access the AutoRecovery folder, which is a hidden folder, do the following.

 Open Finder and type AutoRecovery in the Spotlight search box.